mainmatter/mainmatter.com/_posts/2020-11-09-pro-bono-open-call.md

 ---

-We want to give back to our community by sharing our knowledge and expertise with a founder so they can successfully grow and evolve their digital product.
+We want to give back to our community by sharing our knowledge and expertise with a founder from an **underrepresented diversity group in tech**, so they can successfully grow and evolve their digital product.

 <!--break-->

 ![We are seeking applicants for pro-bono digital product design](/assets/images/posts/2020-11-09-pro-bono-open-call/illustration.svg#full)

+## Seeking applicants for pro-bono product design

 simplabs is a digital product consultancy with an emphasis on sustainable success.
 We have a proven track record of successful projects for international